premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 -----------

-4. Have you explored outside of your study area?
+4.Have you explored outside of your study area?
 If so, what did you explore?

 <details>
 <summary> Show Answer </summary>